St Teresa of Avila, also known as St Teresa of Jesus, was a virgin Carmelite nun and Doctor of the Church.

 The memory of this vision became the inspiration, that lasted her entire lifetime, of imitating the life and suffering of Jesus.

-Teresa’s mystical thoughts are preoccupied in the four devotions namely Devotion of the Heart, Devotion of Peace, Devotion of Union, and Devotion of Ecstasy.
+Teresa’s mystical thoughts are preoccupied with the four devotions namely Devotion to the Heart, Devotion of Peace, Devotion of Union, and Devotion of Ecstasy.